 FCNMHP opened the Jacksonville Pet Food Bank in March 2010, giving qualified low-income families pet food so that they may keep their pets in this challenging economy.
 More than 700,000 pounds of food has been distributed to more than 7,500 pets.

-First Coast No More Homeless Pets was founded in 2001 when Rick DuCharme, founder and executive director, developed the SpayJax program in response to a request by the City of Jacksonville for a city-funded spay/neuter program.
-Following SpayJax, SpayNassau was developed along with two other low-cost programs.
-In 2006, our Trap-Neuter-Return program was developed to offer low-cost spay and neuter surgeries for feral, stray, outdoor and community cats.
+First Coast No More Homeless Pets began in 2001 when Rick DuCharme, Founder and Executive Director, developed the SpayJax program in response to a request by the City of Jacksonville for a city-funded spay/neuter program.
+Following SpayJax, SpayNassau was developed along with two other similar low-cost programs.
+In 2006, our Trap-Neuter-Return program was developed to offer low-cost spay and neuter surgeries for feral, stray, outdoor, and community cats.
 In 2008, working with the city of Jacksonville, the Feral Freedom program was officially introduced: the first public/private collaboration in the nation to save all feral, stray, outdoor, and community cats that entered the city’s shelters.
 The program currently saves the lives of about 5,000 cats per year.
 We opened one of the largest spay/neuter clinics in the country in 2009.
 The 16,000 square foot facility includes the FCNMHP headquarters, an 8,000 square foot veterinary clinic, and garage space to execute and expand transport efforts.
 We are averaging 2,000 spay/neuter surgeries every month!